 ‘There’s nothing like having children to show up your house’s shortcomings,’ says the owner of this detached five-bed Thirties house in Cheshire.
 ‘So when our son and daughter came along, it became clear our existing kitchen just wasn’t going to work.’

-‘It was small, boring and beige, but because it was usable, we ended up living with it for years.
-My husband and I could clearly see that no thought had been given to how a family would use it and this was, after all, a family home, so it really needed sorting once and for all.’
+‘It was small, boring and beige but because it was usable, we ended up living with it for years.
+My husband and I could clearly see that no thought was given to how a family would use it and this was, after all, a family home, so it really needed sorting once and for all.’

 The extension starts where the old kitchen ended and a conservatory, outside toilet and laundry shed were demolished to make room for it all.
 Taking out the back of the house meant a huge RSJ was needed, giving the family 500 sq ft of new, open-plan space.

 The work wasn’t without its problems.
 ‘We couldn’t afford to move out during the work, so we ended up living on a building site for a long time, says the owner.
 Dust aside they managed to make it work.

 ‘In all, the work on the kitchen took six months, and with the builders finally out of the house, I was able to start focusing on the finishing details’ the owner explains.